solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/delegation/_index.md

 However, condensing all routing config onto a single object can be cumbersome when dealing with a large number of routes.

-For this reason, in v0.20.0, Gloo a feature referred to as *delegation*.
-Delegation allows routing to be configured by from a tree of config objects.
+Gloo provides a feature referred to as *delegation*.
+Delegation allows a complete routing configuration to be assembled from separate config objects.
+The root config object *delegates* responsibility to other objects, forming a tree of config objects.
 The tree always has a *Virtual Service* as its root, which delgates to any number of *Route Tables*.
 Route Tables  can further delegate to other Route Tables.

 ## Motivation